AmirShishehgari/TechStore-N/README.md

 ## Tools & technologies:

-Below is a list of tools and technologies that we have used for development are:
+Below is a list of tools and technologies that we have used for development:
 Html/CSS
 Flex/Bootstrap
 Javascript